top of page

 The real cost shows up in the ripple effects.

-Before the employee even starts, you have already invested time reviewing applications, scheduling interviews, and pulling yourself or your supervisors away from revenue-generating work.
+Before the employee even starts, you’ve already invested time reviewing applications, scheduling interviews, and pulling yourself or your supervisors away from revenue-generating work.

-Once they are on the job, the investment increases.
+Once they’re on the job, the investment increases.
 A foreman spends time training instead of producing.
 The crew slows down while the new hire learns.
-If the fit is not right, mistakes begin to surface.
+If the fit isn’t right, mistakes begin to surface.
 Rework happens.
 Deadlines stretch.
 Other team members compensate.

 Over time, frustration builds.
-Your strongest employees notice when someone is not carrying their weight.
+Your strongest employees notice when someone isn’t carrying their weight.
 Morale drops.
 Productivity slips.

-In construction, one weak link does not stay isolated.
+In construction, one weak link doesn’t stay isolated.
 It affects the entire crew.

 The Cost You Feel but Rarely Track

-The most expensive part of a bad hire is not the paycheck.
-It is your time and your team’s time.
+The most expensive part of a bad hire isn’t the paycheck.
+It’s your time and your team’s time.

 Time spent correcting mistakes.
 Time spent repeating expectations.
 Time spent managing attitude or reliability issues.
-Time spent restarting the hiring process when it does not work out.
+Time spent restarting the hiring process when it doesn’t work out.

 Every hour spent fixing a bad hire is an hour not spent estimating jobs, building relationships, managing growth, or improving operations.